How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 • How many times will you use this type of solution?

-• What the solution needs to give you to pay for it?
+• What does the solution need to give you to pay for it?

 • How much will you pay for the complete solution, and why?